singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #481.
 16.22   Option #1: Do you actually need an infinite grid?
 Read the problem again.
 Do you know the  max size of the  grid?
 - #482.
 16.16   Would it help to know  the  longest sorted sequences at the  beginning and  end?
 - #483.
 17.2    Try approaching this problem recursively.
 - #484.
-17.26   Solution 1: Start withjust a simple algorithm comparing all documents to all other docu­ ments.
+17.26   Solution 1: Start with just a simple algorithm comparing all documents to all other documents.
 How would you compute the similarity of two documents as fast as possible?
 - #485.
 17.5    It doesn't really matter which letter or number it is.
-You can simplify this problem tojust having an array of As and Bs.
+You can simplify this problem to just having an array of As and Bs.
 You would then  be looking for the longest subarray  with an equal number of As and Bs.
 - #486.
 17.11   Consider first the algorithm for finding the closest distance if you will run the algorithm only once.
 You should be able to do this in O(N) time, where N is the number of words in the document.
 - #487.
 16.20   Can you recursively try all possibilities?
 - #488.
 17.9    Be clear about what this problem is asking for.
 It's asking for the kth smallest number in the form 3ᵃ   *  5ᵇ   *  7ᶜ.